General Position Summary

-- Willingness to assist with tasks outside of primary realm of responsibility, as needed, including animal care, adoptions, and events and always in a manner which demonstrates interest, care, and concern for the colleagues, the public, and animals we serve.
+- Willingness to assist with tasks outside of primary realm of responsibility, as needed, including animal care, adoptions, and events, and always in a manner that demonstrates interest, care, and concern for the colleagues, the public, and animals we serve.

 - Helping to ensure that all established procedures and policies are followed within the intended spirit of each.